ESSI-Lab/DAB/README.md

 This is the case where a third party downloads the DAB source code and offers its functionalities through an online service (e.g. through a server managed by the third party).
 In this case **the following statement should appear at the third party site** offering the service:

-<code>The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) at Institute of Atmospheric Pollution Research of National Research Council of Italy.
+<code>The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) of Institute of Atmospheric Pollution Research of National Research Council of Italy.
 More information is available at https://github.com/ESSI-Lab/DAB/</code>

 </details>